JennyL5/yformatics/year-2/inf-2b/algorithms/trees/notes.md

 - The key of that vertex is greater than or equal to every key in its left subtree.
 - The key of that vertex is less than or equal to every key in its right subtree.

+The leaves of the tree are kept empty to that $null$ can be returned when methods hit the end of a path.

 ## Tree height

 The height of a vertex is measured by the maximum length of a path downwards to a leaf of the tree.
 The overall height of a tree is defined as the height of the root vertex.

 If we were to use a binary search tree as an implementation of a dictionary then we would use methods findElement, insertItemBST and removeItemBST.
 Each would have runtime $\Theta(h)$ where $h$ is the height of the tree.

+When talking about a 'level' of a tree we are referring to how many steps that level is from the root where the root is level 0.

 ## AVL trees